 - Bring plastic water bottles for drinking and other things like brushing your teeth.

 Winterizing Your RV Water Tanks

-- Locate the low point of your water system to insure that all the water empties.
+- Locate the low point of your water system to ensure that all the water empties.

-- Use your water pump to make sure that your freshwater tank is completley empty.
+- Use your water pump to make sure that your freshwater tank is completely empty.

 - Then refill it using a white non-toxic hose with bleach and water.
 About 1 cup of bleach for 15 gallons of water.